 h) surveys that you complete;

-i) information collected through cookies – please see section 5 Cookies for more details;
+i) information collected through cookies – please see Section 6 below for more details; and

 3. Information about other individuals

-3.1.2 receive on his/her behalf any data protection notices; and
+3.1.1 receive on your behalf any data protection notices; and

-3.1.3 give consent to the transfer of his/her personal data abroad.
+3.1.2 give consent to the transfer of your personal data abroad.

 4. How we will use the information about you